Tomorrow's Warhol, today.

 |---|---|---|

 | 1 | Tau Lewis | Featured on Art21 in 2024, signaling strong institutional belief.
-Solo show at Chapter NY in 2023 cemented gallery interest.
-Known for her assemblage sculptures. |
+Solo show at Chapter NY in 2023 solidified gallery interest.
+These indicators point to significant upward momentum. |

 | 2 | Chase Hall | Signed with GRIMM in 2024.
-Solo exhibition at SCAD Museum of Art in 2023.
-Known for his coffee-stained paintings. |
+His work was acquired by the Hammer Museum in 2023.
+These acquisitions and representation signal high potential. |

-| 3 | Kennedy Yanko | Solo show at the Museum of Contemporary Art Detroit in 2024.
-Known for her use of found metal and paint skin sculptures. |
+| 3 | Kennedy Yanko | Solo exhibition at the SCAD Museum of Art in 2024.
+Represented by Vielmetter Los Angeles.
+Strong institutional and gallery support. |

-| 5 | Genesis Tramaine | Solo show at Almine Rech in 2024.
-Known for her large-scale abstract paintings. |
+| 6 | Genesis Tramaine | Solo show at Almine Rech in 2024.
+Her unique style is gaining traction in the contemporary art market. |

-| 9 | Cameron Clayborn | Solo show at The Hole in 2024.
-Known for his colorful ceramic sculptures. |
+| 9 | Ambera Wellmann | Solo show at Company Gallery in 2024.
+Her figurative paintings are gaining recognition for their unique style. |

 ArtRank Undervalued Index